Location scouting made easy!

 Glean from other photographer's field notes.
 For example:

-- Determine the general area that you will be visiting or passing through and search the Scouting Guide for pins that lie close to your route (ie. you’re taking a vacation and will be driving through Kansas on I-70).
+- Determine the general area that you will be visiting or passing through and search the Landscape Locations Guide for pins that lie close to your route (ie. you're taking a vacation and will be driving through Kansas on I-70).

-- Using the rating system, detailed area descriptions and your own personal preferences, determine which location(s) you will want to stop to explore (ie. you enjoy shooting old buildings and discover the Old Stone Church is just a few miles off the Highway).
+- Using the rating system, area descriptions, and your own personal preferences, determine which location(s) you will want to stop to explore (ie. you enjoy shooting old buildings and discover the Old Stone Church is just a few miles off the Interstate).

 - Use the GPS coordinates and Best Time of Day recommendations to include the stop in your travel itinerary (ie. you can arrange your schedule to stop in during the "late afternoon golden hour" because it is recommended as the best time of day; the GPS coordinates make it easy to know how far it is from your point of origin so you can arrive at the correct time).